alexandrepoulain/TumInvasion-BM/README.md

 - parameter values (in this section there is a call to the parameters.m function).
 After this call, there is the part to prepare the source terms and to include the effect of the SFs in the model.
 - initial conditions.
 Here is a call to the initial_conditions.m file.
 It prepares the vectors corresponding the initial concentrations of enzymes and densities.
 - Stability test for the reduced system.
-It tests if the stability of the ODE system (see article's supplementary information)
+It indicates if from the initial conditions and parameter values we expect the rupture of the BM.
 - Call the main function to solve the system.

 If you want to obtain plots of the quantities, run the plot_figs.m script after the completion of the main script.